qzed/linux-surface-pen-button-remap/README.md

 ### Install

-Run `chmod +x install.sh && ./install.sh` in this repository, then follow the instructions.
+Run `./install.sh` in this repository, then follow the instructions.

 ### Uninstall

-Run `chmod +x uninstall.sh && ./uninstall.sh` in this repository.
+Run `./uninstall.sh` in this repository.